 Why do you want to declutter?

 If you are only doing it because it’s “fashionable” or someone else is urging you to, you will likely not even start.

 We may not even realize how much stress is caused by the quantity of stuff we have accumulated in our lives, but we certainly feel it.

 All of these things we have – we have to store them, we have to clean them, we feel guilty if we don’t use them, and they just create heaviness in the atmosphere that can bring us down and distract us from living our best lives!

-Motivation to Start Decluttering
+Finding the Motivation You need to Start Decluttering

 So take a moment now and decide ONE area of your home that you would like to focus on.
 Make it small, maybe a linen closet or under the bathroom sink.
 But choose just one area for now.
-This is your WHERE.

 These quotes will shine a fresh light on the task ahead of you, and bring back some of that motivation to declutter.
-They are all short and simple, but contain so many truths.
+They are all short and simple but contain so many truths.

 Choose the one quote that resonates most with you, and write it in big, bold letters on a piece of paper.
 Tape that paper up near the location of the area you are going to declutter.
-This is your WHY.

 Now, get to work on that space!
 When you get frustrated or feel like stopping, take a quick glance at your WHY.

 And keep working until you are finished.
 (This is why it’s good to start somewhere small.)

-Have nothing in your house that you do not know to be useful, or believe to be beautiful.
+1. Have nothing in your house that you do not know to be useful, or believe to be beautiful.

 Things you know to be useful always have a place in your home – if you do actually use them.
 If you think they might someday maybe perhaps possibly be useful in the future – let them GO.